-The dependent variable, $\hat{\mu}{ia}$ , is advisor a's estimated fixed effect for trading behavior i from the analysis reported in Table 5.
+The dependent variable, $\hat{\mu}{ia}$, is advisor a's estimated fixed effect for trading behavior i from the analysis reported in Table 5.
 We analyze fixed-effect estimates from regressions that include either client attributes or client fixed effects.
 While the latter analysis covers a smaller set of advisors-those that work with displaced clients-its measure of advisor influence more cleanly identifies the causal input of those advisors.
-The key independent variable, Own behavioria, is the measure of behavior i in advisor a's own portfolio.
-The control variables in $X_a$ are the advisor's age, gender, native language, number of clients, and risk tolerance.
+The key independent variable, Own behavior i is the measure of behavior i in advisor a's own portfolio.
+The control variables in \mathbf{X}a are the advisor's age, gender, native language, number of clients, and risk tolerance.

 The estimates in Table 6 indicate that an advisor's personal investment behavior correlates closely with that of his clients.
-In the return chasing regression, for example, the slope estimate for the advisor-behavior variable is 0.24 (t-value = 13.67).
+In the return chasing regression, for example, the slope estimate for the advisor-behavior variable is 0.21 (t-value = 10.38).
 If an advisor chases returns, his clients are more likely to chase returns.
-For the other trading behaviors, the coefficients range from a low of 0.13 (for total MER) to a high of 0.29 (for active management), indicating some variation in which dimensions an advisor's behavior tracks that of his clients.
-Advisor attributes do not meaningfully correlate with the advisor fixed effects: the adjusted $R^2$ decreases only modestly when we exclude them from the regressions.
+For the other trading behaviors, the coefficients range from a low of 0.12 (for turnover) to a high of 0.31 (for active management), indicating some variation in which dimensions an advisor's behavior tracks that of his clients.
+Advisor attributes do not meaningfully correlate with the advisor fixed effects: the adjusted R^2 decreases only modestly when we exclude them from the regressions.
 The bottom half of Table 6 shows that the advisor-behavior coefficients are broadly similar when we use advisor fixed effects from the displacement regressions as the dependent variable.